greyltc-mutovis/smallProjects/milling/README.md

 1. Switch to Draft workbench
 1. Select everything and choose "Downgrade" toolbar item (blue arrow pointing down).
 This is the same as AUTOCAD's explode.
 Everything becomes edges.
 1. Select edges and choose File --> Export... --> Auto Desk DXF
-1. Edit DXF to contain only closed polyline loops (consisting of _only_ arcs and lines) which define cutting planes.
-Each plane on its own layer.
+1. Edit DXF to contain a number of layers.
+Each layer
+  - defines one single mono-height cutting surface.
+  - contains only one closed loop.
+  - is comprised of only arc and line segments.
 1. Open DXF file in bCNC
 1. Set up toolpaths... to generate gcode
 1. visualize gcode with linuxcnc